Penumbra: Black Plague

 Developer: Frictional Games | Publisher: Frictional Games | Release Date: 2009 | Genre: Action / Adventure / Indie | Website: Official Website | Purchase: Steam

 Penumbra: Black Plague opens with our protagonist, Philip, waking up in a dark room with some decidedly unfriendly footsteps approaching.
-Players of the original title, Penumbra: Overture will recall that Philip ends up in this predicament after trekking to Greenland in order to investigate a mysterious letter sent by his father.
-Newcomers need not worry as the events of the first game are revealed while playing.
+Players of the original title, Penumbra: Overture, will recall that Philip ends up in this predicament after trekking to Greenland to investigate a mysterious letter sent by his father.
+Newcomers need not worry, as the events of the first game are revealed while playing.

-If you spent your time in the original game killing every monster in sight instead of fleeing you are in for a shock this time round as Philip can no longer fight back.
-I don’t know if it was the bump on the head or the monsters wising up and hiding every single gun or axe in the facility, but your only defense is now darkness.
-The fact that you cannot look at any enemies while hiding in the shadows or else Philip might panic and draw their attention adds another layer of tension to an already atmospheric game.
-Where previously you could simply whip out a gun or axe and kill your assailant, this time you had better run and hide when spotted.
-Since combat was easily the worst part of the original game I had no issue with Frictional Games axing it for this instalment.
+If you spent your time in the original game killing every monster in sight instead of fleeing, you are in for a shock this time, as Philip can no longer fight back.
+We don’t know if it was the bump on the head or the monsters wising up and hiding every single gun or axe in the facility, but your only defense is now darkness.
+The fact that you cannot look at any enemies while hiding in the shadows, or Philip might panic and draw their attention, adds another layer of tension to an already atmospheric game.
+Where previously you could simply whip out a gun or axe and kill your assailant, this time, you had better run and hide when spotted.
+Since combat was easily the worst part of the original game, we had no issue with Frictional Games axing it for this installment.

 Black Plague is a title best played late at night with a good set of headphones for the best experience.
-The enemies and environments are creepy, but a lot of the suspense and atmosphere is obviously lost when playing during daylight hours.
-At one point I found myself so engrossed in the game that I nearly had a heart attack when my cat decided to randomly jump on my lap during one particularly tense game segment of the game.
-Since this is an Indie title the visuals are obviously not up to the standards of AAA titles, but there is a definite improvement over the original game.
-The voice acting is very good and there are plenty of atmospheric sound effects to keep you on your toes.
+The enemies and environments are creepy, but the suspense and atmosphere are obviously lost when playing during daylight hours.
+Since this is an indie title, the visuals are obviously not up to the standards of AAA titles, but there is a definite improvement over the original game.
+The voice acting is very good, and plenty of atmospheric sound effects keep you on your toes.

-The controls are good and make use of the same visceral interaction with the game world that the original was known for.
-Grasping and pulling open drawers or doors with the mouse is a lot more immersive than simply clicking a button to perform the action.
-It can be a bit fiddly to operate some of the items at times due to the physics but overall I had a good experience.
-What I did not like as much was the checkpoint based save system.
-You can manually save your game at certain spots but for the rest saves are triggered automatically.
-I guess this is to prevent players from simply auto saving their way through the tricky bits, but I like the ability to save a game when I am ready to quit instead of having to backtrack or forge ahead to the next save spot.
+The controls are good and use the same visceral interaction with the game world that the original was known for.
+Grasping and pulling open drawers or doors with the mouse is much more immersive than simply clicking a button to perform the action.
+Operating some of the items at times can be a bit fiddly due to the physics, but overall, we had a good experience.
+What we liked less was the checkpoint-based save system.
+You can manually save your game at certain spots, but saves are triggered automatically for the rest.
+This is to prevent players from simply auto-saving their way through the tricky bits, but we like the ability to save a game when we are ready to quit instead of having to backtrack or forge ahead to the next save spot.

-The story is very engrossing but felt rather short and the ending is a bit abrupt considering that this was supposed to be the last title in the series.
-True survival horror games are a rarity these games as established franchises such as Silent Hill, Resident Evil and Dead Space opt for more action packed gameplay.
-As such I can heartily recommend Penumbra: Black Plague to players who want to experience what it feels like to be completely vulnerable and in danger when facing foes in a game.
+The story is very engaging but feels short, and the ending is abrupt, considering that this was supposed to be the last title in the series.
+Actual survival horror games are a rarity these games as established franchises such as Silent Hill, Resident Evil, and Dead Space opt for more action-packed gameplay.
+As such, we can heartily recommend Penumbra: Black Plague to players who want to experience what it feels like to be completely vulnerable and in danger when facing foes in a game.

 *Review originally published 2008.